clockworklabs/spacetime-docs/docs/sdks/c-sharp/index.md

 }
 ```

-Configure the URI of the SpacetimeDB instance or cluster which hosts the remote database attached to the module.
+Configure the URI of the SpacetimeDB instance or cluster which hosts the remote module and database.

 ### Method `WithModuleName`